 I foster and adopt small old dogs with health issues.
 None of them are going anywhere too quickly, so a flexi leash is the perfect way to take them for walks in quiet areas and give them some freedom.
 Notice even though they’re old I still only use this type of leash where it’s quiet!

-When we first adopted Red, the love of my life who sadly gained her wings almost a year ago, I used a standard 4’ or 5’ nylon leash.
+When we first adopted Red, the love of my life who sadly gained her wings, I used a standard 4’ or 5’ nylon leash.
 She was blind and walked very slowly and it worked for us, but when we adopted another dog who walked even slower than she did, I found she would be pulling against the leash.
 Although it was just a gentle tug, I wasn’t willing to take any chances of her injuring her neck so I bought a flexi leash.
 It made walk time much more pleasant for everyone.
-That’s her in the picture above!

-I stayed with the flexi leash even after my other dog died because Red got used to it and it worked really well for us.
+I kept using it even after my other dog died because Red got used to it and it worked well for us.
 In busier areas she always wore a harness with my 4’ or 5’ leash, or we used her pet stroller to be extra safe.

 Never with my current dog Jack